niranjankala/niranjankala.github.io/_posts/2019-05-16-How-to-deploy-an-angular-app-to-github-pages.md

 # Conclusion
-There are the steps to publish Angular application the Github pages.
+There are the steps to publish Angular application the GitHub pages.